Faith tattoo. Tattoos with translation: the best sketches (photo). Tattoo on hand

 But it is also written:

-Also, you can not tattoo oriental symbols, that is, dragons, Japanese and Chinese characters, and the like.
+You also cannot tattoo oriental symbols, that is, dragons, Japanese and Chinese characters, and the like.
 They express a completely different vision of the world, far removed from Christianity.
 So, a non-Christian tattoo for believers in Jesus is unacceptable.
 If salvation is the most important thing, then why just pay attention to worldly things?

 The Bible recognizes the possibility of correct sacred images: